-This site started as a book project about esoteric gaming practices that require effort, technical skill, and/or innovative workarounds to barriers or constraints that prevent one from playing a game the way they want.
+This site started Mark Chen‘s idea of a book project about esoteric gaming practices that require effort, technical skill, and/or innovative workarounds to barriers or constraints that prevent one from playing a game the way they want.
 The book was to touch on, among other things, expertise in games, identity, different literacies, player agency, and sociomaterial / sociotechnical arrangements of play spaces.

 We had an initial call for submissions in 2015 and decided to go digital since we started seeing a diversity in form as well as stories and felt that a website would allow for a more open format.
 We hope to feature long-form essays, short pieces, academic-leaning esoterica, videos, and other media.
 Bring it on!

 One goal is to still produce a book, though.
 Think coffee-table book.
 Art book.
 Lovingly illustrated and designed stories of gaming.